mattischrome/blogischrome/_posts/2019-08-26-understated-classics-37.markdown

 ---
-title: "Understated Classics #37: Lost Souls by Doves"
+title: "Understated Classics #37: Lost Souls by Doves 🕊"
 layout: post
 date: "2019-08-26"
 categories: Understated Classics
-tags: [Understated Classics, Doves, Music]
+tags: [Understated Classics, Doves, Music, Nineteen]
 ---

 Doves are a band from Manchester who traded dance music for rock yet never left their former genre behind.
 Starting out as Sub Sub, they scored a worldwide hit in 1993 with "Ain't No Love (Ain't No Use)": a timeless dance tune that immediately owns whatever room it plays in.
 However, subsequent releases by Sub Sub did not catch on and people started to think of the band as a one-hit wonder.